Thanksgiving is the perfect time to be reminded of the importance of gratitude.

 29. Laughter: It cures heavy hearts and tired minds and sick bodies.
 It is contagious and happiness-inducing.
 I recommend it.
 Lots of it.

 30. Anonymous acts of kindness: It reminds me there are people who are good for the sake of being good, for no external reward for their goodness.
 I’m thankful for that.
+It makes me want to be better than I naturally am.

 31. Bach: It’s heavenly music.
 The world needs more heavenly music.